hardyrafael17/norminette42.nvim/README.md

 require("norminette").setup({
   runOnSave = true,     -- Check for errors after save maxErrorsToShow = 5,  -- Only show 5 errors
-  })
+  active = true,        -- Optional, can be set to false to deactivate plugin })
 ```